What’s the best Marvel movie? It’s a question that’s divided fans of the biggest shared universe ever conceived for nearly a decade and a half now.

 The film problems are two-fold.
 Kaecilius is such a half-baked villain he’s basically still dough, while the actual plot isn’t the most daring, basically serving as a cut-and-dry origin story.

-More than that it has one of the scariest villains this side of Thanos’s purple chin, Ultron.
+More than that, it has one of the scariest Marvel villains on this side of Thanos’s purple chin, Ultron.
 Voiced by James Spader, Ultron is basically an evil AI version of Tony Stark, smooth and charming you’d almost buy into his way of thinking if he wasn’t proposing genocide as a solution.